 After each player has used up all their leaders (through being assigned missions or opposing them, or moving troops / heading up combat), they then get to gain some resources (obtuse rectangles, triangles and circles of varying colours), build ships, recruit new leaders and draw new cards.
 The resource economy is another nuance players become aware of quickly, as the rarest resources build the best ships.
 The Rebel player in particular has to decide if it is worth the effort to ally, and then protect, such precious planets.

 There are, of course, delicious layer of Star Wars in almost every detail.
-Missions play out in glorious cinematic overtures, from the simple act of Emperor Palpatine stepping on a planet’s surface and immediately subjugating it’s populace, to Chewbacca leading a a raiding party on a nearby imperial facility.
-It’s Star Wars, but not as you know it - see the opening paragraphs as an example.
+Missions play out in glorious cinematic overtures, from the simple act of Emperor Palpatine stepping on a planet’s surface and immediately subjugating its populace, to Chewbacca leading a a raiding party on a nearby imperial facility.
+It’s Star Wars, but not as you know it.
 The miniatures provided are plentiful, tiny versions of classic screen machines such as tie fighters, X and Y Wings, as well as stormtroopers and AT-ATs.

 This might overwhelm the casual board gamer – there are plenty of rules, although the beginner set-up does eliminate some of it in the name of accessibility.
 There might also be the odd anti-climax; the end-game is either the imperials finding and destroying the rebel base (an exciting hidden-movement-esque chase!) or… the rebel loyalty marker reaching the same spot as the turn tracker (not as exciting).
 There is also the length of the game, which can span 2-4 hours depending on your familiarity with the game.
 Although splitting this up into two or three sessions almost feels even more like you’re creating your own trilogy, especially if you happen to have a break just after an excessively nervy mission or combat.